GluuFederation/docs-casa-prod/docs/source/administration/localization.md

 1. `cd` to `labels` folder
 1. Add the appropriate suffix to the properties file, ie. `_de` for German, `_es` for Spanish, `_ja` for Japanese, etc.
 1. Edit the contents accordingly.
 Use UTF-8 encoding for opening and saving
-1. Connect to your Gluu Casa Server/VM and log in to chroot
+1. Connect to your Gluu Casa Server/VM and log into chroot
 1. `cd` to `/opt/gluu/jetty/casa/static`
 1. Create directory `i18n` if it does not exist: `mkdir i18n`
 1. Transfer the properties file to the `i18n` folder